Boot Pool Management

 TrueNAS supports a ZFS feature known as boot environments.
 These are snapshot clones of the TrueNAS boot-pool install location that TrueNAS boots into.
 Only one boot environment is used for booting at a time.

 For example, the TrueNAS update process automatically creates a snapshot of the current boot environment and adds it to the boot menu before applying the update.
-If anything goes wrong during the update, the system administrator can activate the snapshot of the pre-update environment and reboot TrueNAS to restore system functionality.
+If anything goes wrong during the update, the system administrator can activate the snapshot of the pre-update environment and restart TrueNAS to restore system functionality.

 Boot environments do not preserve or restore the state of any attached storage pools or apps, only the system boot-pool.
 Storage backups must be handled through the ZFS snapshot feature or other backup options.
 TrueNAS applications also use separate upgrade and container image management methods to provide app update and rollback features.